DataFire/Integrations/integrations/generated/osf/README.md

       * forward_url `string`: URL that the connected node forwards to.
       * github_repo `string`: The github repository involved with the action represented by this node log.
       * github_user `string`: The github user involved with the action represented by this node log.
-      * identifiers `string`: Dictionary containing the DOI and ARK ID for a preprint associated with the log.
+      * identifiers `string`: Dictionary containing the DOI for a preprint associated with the log.
       * institution `string`: Dictionary containing the ID and Name of the institution associated with the log.
       * kind `string`: Kind of the object associated with the log.
       * license `string`: License for the associated node.